sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 ## Find and access your Git Repo URL

 We will provision a vote application into OpenShift.
-But, from what yaml code?
+But, from what YAML code?
 Before we proceed, we need to review your application manifests (YAML code) on our lab's Git server (Gitea).

 > **Note:** Whenever you are working in the OpenShift Console, it is always essential to select the correct OpenShift project in the top left of the Console.